AugustinJose1221/Internship/README.md

 <img src="Difference/Output/GrayDiff1.jpg"></img>

 ```
-By taking the difference of the output of Gaussian filter of two different sigma values on the same image
+By taking the difference of the output of Gaussian filter of two different sigma values on the same
-, the edges and corners gets sharpened while the open space gets nullified.
-This enchances the image for
+image, the edges and corners gets sharpened while the open space gets nullified.
+This enchances the
-making feature point detection
+image for making feature point detection
 ```